 While knowing what ROR involves is half the battle, actively making the shift from more entrenched forms of measurement such as ROI takes time and effort to bring about a change in organisational culture.
 Here are three ways you can make a start:

 Econsultancy states key steps marketers should take to improve their Return on Relationship.
 It is suggested that, first of all, brands must ‘get serious about becoming customer centric.’
 In order to do so, each member of the team must undergo customer experience training.
 KPIs need to be reoriented accordingly to reflect the move away from investment as a key measurement.

 Yet of course finances and budgets are not to be made redundant, with Econsultancy suggesting that

 ‘In 2017, companies globally are expected to spend $1 trillion on marketing for the first time ever.
 Of that, nearly $600 billion will be spent on advertising and it’s estimated that only around $10 billion will be spent on customer service.’

-With such a clear divergence in spending between advertising and customer service, and customers saying that they would pay more for better service, Econsultancy believes brands are missing an opportunity to provide what customers want and need.
+This is such a clear divergence in spending between advertising and customer service in today’s market.
+Customers are actively saying that they would pay more for better service.
+Econsultancy believes brands are missing an opportunity to provide what customers want and need.

 3. Embrace change